Tests for acute lymphoblastic leukaemia (ALL)

 • scans such as chest x-ray, CT scan or MRI scan

-• tests to check for infection
+• tests to check for infections

-Bone marrow test
+Bone marrow biopsy

-A bone marrow test is often the first test you have at the hospital.
+A bone marrow biopsy is often the first test you have at the hospital.
 This test can confirm if you have ALL.
 It can also help to find out more information about the type of ALL you have.

 Diagram showing a bone marrow biopsy

+After the bone marrow biopsy, your doctor sends the tissue sample to the laboratory.
 A specialist doctor called a pathologist Open a glossary item looks at the tissue under a microscope.

 Tests on the leukaemia cells

 Your doctor usually does a number of checks on the leukaemia cells.
 They use the blood and bone marrow samples you have given.
-The tests check for changes:

 Immunophenotyping

-Immunophenotyping are tests to look for certain proteins on the surface of leukaemia cells.
 These tests can help to find out:

 • the subtype of ALL you have such as B cell or T cell ALL